wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 of the write back phase, and reads half-committed, half-uncommitted data that will be committed later.
 Fortunately, such partial state read will eventually abort the HTM transaction, after the completion of the STM write back phase.
 On every load instruction, the HTM should validate simply by waiting for the current write back phase, if any, to complete.
 This is achieved by spinning on the commit counter until its lock bit becomes clear.
+The spinning should use non-transactional load instruction to avoid subscribing to the commit counter too early.

 Two extra optimizations can be applied to reduce the amount of synchronization between STM and HTM transactions in addition to the lazy subscription optimization discussed above.
 The first optimization adds a STM counter to count